Where to Buy

 Europe, 1899

 Freud publishes The Interpretation of Dreams, inventing psychoanalysis.
 Conrad publishes Heart of Darkness, confronting imperialism's horror.
 The Boer War begins.
-The 20th century — with its wars, revolutions, and ideological cataclysms — is about to begin.
+The century of total war, revolution, and ideological cataclysm stands at the threshold.

 Awards & Adaptations